 Many colourful rugs and carpets have historic importance too, covering floors of palaces and mosques.

-If you’re interested in culture, history and crafts of Azerbaijan, this place is worth a visit.
+If you’re interested in the culture, history and crafts of Azerbaijan, this place is worth a visit.

 Shop on Nizami Street